-"Proud possessor of a priceless heritage, we male descendants of veterans of the Great Wars, associate ourselves together as "Sons of the American Legion" for the following purposes:
+"Proud possessor of a priceless heritage, we male descendants of veterans of all wars, associate ourselves together as "Sons of The American Legion" for the following purposes:

 Activities in which The Sons of the American Legion are involved include donations to charities or non-profit organizations; scholarships; volunteering for community service; providing care for, and aid to, disabled or hospitalized veterans; education of U.S. citizens about the government and veterans issues.